Democles85/Democles85/README.md

 ###

-<p align="left">I have a strong passion for software development.
-I take great pleasure in highlighting my skills and projects on GitHub.
-From web development to data analysis, I take delight in delving into various programming domains.<br><br>I have a strong commitment to writing clean code and implementing efficient algorithms.
-Collaboration and problem-solving are essential elements of my development style.
-I strongly value continuous learning and improvement and actively contribute to the open-source community.
-I am genuinely enthusiastic about sharing my knowledge and expertise with fellow developers.<br><br>Please, feel free to visit my GitHub profile and explore the projects I have worked on!</p>
+<p align="left">I have a strong passion for software development. <br>Please, feel free to visit my GitHub profile and explore the projects I have worked on!</p>

 ###